microram/ee4-tools/readme.md

 - Server setup script.
 Restore an entire server from scratch.
 - VPS cloud-init (All secrets needed for setup can be pasted into lauch script box *except GPG)
-- Restore from v3 backup to v4 server
-- Restore from v4 backup (Now working.
-See usage notes below)
 - Backup htdocs, database & LetsEncrypt certs (compress, encrypt, and upload to Amazon S3)
 - Create server rebuild script for disaster recovery (restorelist.sh)
+- Restore a site from v3 backup to v4 server
+- Restore a site from v4 backup
+- Restore all sites from v4 backup restorelist
-- CloudFlare UFW IP address whitelist script completely re-written
+- CloudFlare UFW IP address whitelist script (completely re-written)

 ### EasyEngine v3 Tools